Program Quick Facts

 Students on international programs should be aware that attitudes toward medical conditions, disabilities, and psychological conditions vary by culture and under the laws of the host countries.
 These differences impact the level of treatment and accommodation available abroad.
 Students should give serious consideration to their health and personal circumstances when accepting a place in a program and should consult with their physicians.

-Students must review the U.S. State Department’s consular information website for complete information on safe and security in this specific location.
+Students must review the U.S. State Department’s Country Information for complete information on safety and security in Mexico.

-If you are uncomfortable traveling under the conditions presented on the website, you should not apply to this program.
+If you are uncomfortable traveling under such conditions, you should not apply to this seminar.

 Program Modification and Cancellation